How to Install Deck Lighting

 Plan and install a low-voltage lighting system to light up your deck.
 No electrical skills needed; you simply plug the system into an existing outlet.
 It'll highlight deck features without glare and is safe and easy to install.

 If the night is calling you, pull up a lounge chair and enjoy it from your back yard.
 Your deck can be the setting for many relaxing evenings.
 The key is to add lighting that casts a nice glow over sitting areas, highlights features and illuminates steps and walks.

-Low-voltage systems do this well and they're safe and easy to work with.
+Low-voltage systems do this well and they’re safe and easy to work with.
 Unlike with standard household voltage, the transformer that powers them simply plugs into a receptacle.
-In this article, we'll show you how to plan a system for your deck and how to install the transformer and fixtures.
+While there are ready-made low voltage deck lighting kits available, in this article we’ll show you how to plan a system for your deck and how to install the transformer and fixtures.

 There are several types of low-voltage fixtures, each designed for special uses (lead photo).
 To decide on which light fixtures to use where, first draw a rough plan of your deck (Fig. A).
 On the plan, note at least the following key features: stairs, sitting and congregating areas, nice features such as railings and plantings and traffic paths.
 Also note the location of nearby receptacles that can be used to plug in your transformer.

 Take your deck plan to a lighting showroom to select specific fixtures to light each feature.
 Ask a salesperson to help.
 Mark the selected fixtures on the plan.
 Note that a single fixture can sometimes handle several tasks.
 Next position the transformer on the drawing next to an existing receptacle.
 If no receptacle is nearby, you’ll have to install one.
 A receptacle controlled by an inside switch is the most convenient setup.